Growing appetite for energy

-Conditional computation methods speed up decision-making by adjusting the internal processing path of a network based on the input signal.
-Most recent approaches that reduce the inference time of machine learning models focus on shortening decision paths in latency-critical applications.
-They discard, however, information processed at earlier stages, while information recycling reduces waste of computation resources as well as offers a better trade-off between the model’s accuracy and its computational cost.
+Conditional computation methods speed up decision-making by adapting the network’s internal processing path based on the input signal.
+The latest approaches that reduce the inference time of machine learning models focus on shortening decision paths in time-critical applications.
+They discard information processed at earlier stages, while recycling it can lead to a reduction in the waste of computing resources, which we will address throughout our research.

 Instead of constraining the number of computations or memory used by the models, we focus on reusing what is available to them: computations done in the previous processing steps, partial information accessible at run-time, or knowledge gained by the model during previous training sessions in continually learned models.
 We look at the research problem of efficient machine learning from the computation recycling perspective and propose methods that build upon our previous works and preliminary results.

-Continual learning methods attempt to accumulate knowledge learned from the data incoming as a stream by building on top of previously gained skills without catastrophically forgetting them.
-They efficiently accumulate knowledge about previously seen data and reuse it when new data is fed during the training.
-This efficient knowledge accumulation mechanism inspires us to look at the computational complexity of the models from the perspective of continually learned models and investigate efficiency gains obtained in this approach.
-Furthermore, the zero-waste machine learning paradigm sets a framework for efficient model training and inference, yet it also encompasses the existing mechanisms present, e.g. in the continually learned models that need to accumulate knowledge efficiently to avoid forgetting past abilities.
-This behavior can be modeled in the latent space of generative models, and we aim to investigate further the efficiency of knowledge accumulation within and beyond continually learned models.
+Continual learning methods accumulate knowledge acquired from data arriving as a stream, building on previously acquired skills without forgetting them.
+They efficiently gather knowledge about previously seen data and reuse it when new data is introduced during training.
+This efficient knowledge accumulation mechanism encourages us to look at the computational complexity of models from the perspective of continuous learning models and explore the performance gains achieved with this approach.
+Moreover, the zero-waste machine learning paradigm not only sets a framework for efficient model training, but also includes existing mechanisms, e.g., knowledge accumulation methods in continuously trained models that prevent catastrophic forgetting.